-We deliver a PHSEe/RSE curriculum which conveys an accurate, relevant, and age-appropriate information to our pupils.
-The curriculum covers key areas which will support our children to make informed choices now and in the future around their health, safety, wellbeing, relationships, and financial matters and will support them in becoming4
+We deliver a PHSEe/RSE curriculum which conveys an accurate, relevant, and age -appropriate information to our pupils.
+The curriculum covers key areas which will support our children to make informed choices now and in the future around their health, safety, wellbeing, relationships, and financial matters and will support them in becoming confident individuals and active members of society.
+This will ensure that our children can achieve their full potential and will leave our school prepared for the demands of society in their future.